-Tip-offs Anonymous Bookmark has been added
+Tip-offs Anonymous has been saved

 Building effective internal detection controls for better fraud risk management

 Occupational fraud and corruption have become increasingly prevalent and require industries to consider and emphasise the importance of fraud prevention within their organisations in order to better manage this issue.
 One of the key obstacles in eliminating occupational corruption and fraud is providing a safe, trusted platform for employees to anonymously report their concerns.
 Individuals are often too fearful to speak out due to fears of potential victimisation, intimidation or perceived disloyalty to their peers.